MohammadAbrar-GCD/Robocode-robot/README.md

 # Robocode-robot
-Robot to survive the longest.
+This was created Robot to survive the longest in the round.
+Used OOP principles.
+Inheritence, polymorphism, encapsulation and Classes.